eatsu/plasmoid-spacer-as-pager/README.md

 A panel spacer with virtual desktop switching for KDE Plasma.

-Like the built-in panel spacer, this supports both flexible and fixed sizes.

 This widget is suitable for people who want to quickly switch between virtual desktops only with mouse, but find [Pager](https://userbase.kde.org/Plasma/Pager) uncomfortable due to its size (too small or too big) and appearance (cluttered and distracting).

+Like the built-in panel spacer, this widget supports both flexible and fixed sizes.

 > **Note**: You cannot combine this widget with the built-in panel spacer to
 > center other widgets.
 Instead, place this widget on each side.